 - 2 Here’s what we know on switching eSIMs from one iPhone to a new iPhone

-- 4 Best option for most of us: contact your carrier to switch eSIMs between devices
+- 6 The best option for most of us: contact your carrier to switch eSIMs between devices

 Instead, there are a lot of questions and not many answers when it comes to eSIM transfers

 - Do we need to make a trip to our carrier’s local store, contact its tech support team, or get a new eSIM activation card?

 - Can we reuse the same QR code we used previously to transfer the eSIM service to another iPhone just like swapping a physical SIM card?

 - Does our iPhone automatically transfer the eSIM over to the new device when we set it up for the first time?